 Please remember that this data comes from anecdotal evidence, so you might need to apply it with a grain of salt.
 It’s an educated “guesstimation.”

-You can also compare this to other key marketing performance indicators I already collected in my article about real estate prospecting rates.
+You can also compare this to other key marketing performance indicators I collected in my article about real estate prospecting rates.

 There are some Ylopo alternatives that you might want to consider.